-3XX.04 When and How to Use the Body Worn Camera
+332.04 When and How to Use the Body Worn Camera

 - A. Officers will utilize the BWC in the following circumstances: - 1.
 Officers will activate their body worn camera to record all contacts that are conducted within the scope of an official law enforcement capacity, including but not limited to: - a.
 Before any enforcement stop, pedestrian or vehicle, officers will activate the body camera upon exiting the police vehicle.
 An officer may activate the camera any time prior to exiting the vehicle.
-If the BWC cannot be activated upon exiting the police vehicle, it will be activated as soon as practical and safe to do so. - Upon arrival when on any call for service.
+If the BWC cannot be activated upon exiting the police vehicle, it will be activated as soon as practical and safe to do so. - b.
+Upon arrival when on any call for service.
 Officers may activate the camera while enroute to a call destination if they deem it necessary. - c.
 During non-vehicle pursuits (foot, bike, T3, etc.) as soon as the officer can do so safely. - d.
 During vehicle pursuits in vehicles without in-car DVR systems, as soon as the officer can do so safely. - e.
 Upon arriving to all crime in progress calls as soon as the officer can do so safely. - f.
-During the execution of a warrant or "knock and talk" operation.
+During the execution of a warrant or "knock and talk" operation. - g.
+When requesting and conducting a consensual search. - h.
+Before any planned or anticipated arrest.

-Dallas Police Department General Order 3XX.00 Body Worn Cameras
+Dallas Police Department General Order 332.00 Body Worn Cameras